Jack Perkins (baseball): Amateur career

-Perkins attended Kokomo High School in Kokomo, Indiana, where he played baseball.
+Perkins attended Kokomo High School in Kokomo, Indiana, where he played football and baseball.
 He was selected by the Atlanta Braves in the 39th round of the 2018 Major League Baseball draft, but did not sign and instead honored his commitment to play college baseball at the University of Louisville for the Louisville Cardinals baseball team.

 Perkins made his collegiate debut with Louisville in 2019 as a freshman.
-He pitched a total of 32 1/3 innings for the year, going 3–0 with a 4.18 ERA and 37 strikeouts.
+He pitched a total of 32 1/3 innings for the year, recording a 3–0 win–loss record with a 4.18 earned run average (ERA) and 37 strikeouts.
 He underwent elbow surgery after the season, and did not make an appearance in 2020 while recovering.
 He returned to pitch in 2021, pitching 16 innings and compiling a 7.31 ERA.
 After the season, he transferred to Indiana University.
 He started 15 games for Indiana in 2022 and went 3–4 with a 5.10 ERA and 91 strikeouts over 83 innings.